WootenblatzCodes/DekkCorePowerShell/README.md

 ## Manual Installation
 1. In File explorer paste `%USERPROFILE%\Documents\` into the address bar to open your documents folder.
-   * If you do not have a folder called `PowerShell`, create that now.
+   * If you do not have a folder called `WindowsPowerShell`, create that now.
-   * If there is already PowerShell folder, move to step 2.
+   * If there is already WindowsPowerShell folder, move to step 2.
-2. Copy the `DekkCore` folder into `%USERPROFILE%\Documents\PowerShell\`
+2. Copy the `DekkCore` folder into `%USERPROFILE%\Documents\WindowsPowerShell\`
 3. Open a new File Explorer window by holding down the start key on your keyboard and tapping E (`WINKEY+E`)
 4. Paste `%USERPROFILE%\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup` into the address bar to open the Startup folder
 5. In the original File Explorer Window, select the three .CMD files from `DekkCore\Autostart Commands` and copy them into the Startup folder.
-6. Edit `%USERPROFILE%\Documents\PowerShell\DekkCore\Settings.ps1` and make sure the value assigned to `$SERVER_LOCATION` points to your DekkCore server directory.
+6. Edit `%USERPROFILE%\Documents\WindowsPowerShell\DekkCore\Settings.ps1` and make sure the value assigned to `$SERVER_LOCATION` points to your DekkCore server directory.

 ---